vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 navigating to :menuselection:`Settings --> Technical Menu --> Parameters --> System Parameters`.
 Change the value of these parameters, as needed.

-When an email is received in the Leansoft database on the catchall email address or on any alias, Odoo looks at the mail received for the given period of time defined in the system parameter `mail.incoming.limit.period`.
+When an email is received in the Leansoft database on the catchall email address or on any alias, Leansoft looks at the mail received for the given period of time defined in the system parameter `mail.incoming.limit.period`.
 If the received email was sent to an alias then Leansoft will reference the `mail.incoming.limit.alias` system parameter and determine the value as the number of records